 Low Cut Spec.
 After listening to feedback from our ambassadors and the staff at Glenmore Lodge, we have produced the Prospector with a low cut.
 In simple terms we have lowered the sides of the boat by about an inch.
 Why?
 By doing this we have lowered the centre of gravity making the boat more stable.

 Lodge Spec.
 We do all the hard work for you on this one as this boat comes fully loaded and ready to go.
-This is the standard spec boat but fitted out with Peak end airbags, sailing seat and mast foot, kneeling thwart and end grabs so all you have to do is grab your paddle and you are straight on the water.
+This is the standard spec boat but fitted out with Peak end airbags, sailing seat, kneeling thwart and end grabs so all you have to do is grab your paddle and you are straight on the water.